TomH131/mildew-detection/README.md

 ## Hypothesis and how to validate?

 1. The IT team suggests that it may be possible to quickly differentiate between healthy cherry leaves and those affected by powdery mildew using a machine learning model.
-Implementing such a model could save employees thousands of hours currently spent inspecting each tree and applying specific treatments to infected leaves.
+Implementing such a model could save employees thousands of hours currently spent inspecting each tree.

 2. With a large dataset of images containing both healthy and infected leaves, the model should have ample examples to learn from.
 Once deployed, the model is expected to make accurate predictions for future crops.

  - Validation of these hypotheses will involve evaluating the model using graphical analysis and subsequent testing.
-This process will include assessing the model's accuracy and loss over epochs and concluding with an analysis via a confusion matrix.
+This process will include assessing the model's accuracy and loss over epochs.

  - After validation, the client should be able to use images of future crops in conjunction with the model to accurately identify healthy leaves and those with powdery mildew.
 This will significantly reduce the time required for manual inspection and allow for targeted treatment of infected leaves.